Frequently Asked Questions

 What is the time commitment?
 Can I fit Cub Scouts in with sports??

-In order to advance through the Cub Scout ranks, scouts need to attend 1-2 den meetings per month, approximately 3 pack meetings per year, and complete at least one hike and one camping trip.
-We offer many other opportunities throughout the year that scouts can choose to participate in.
+To complete adventures and earn Cub Scout ranks, Scouts participate in 1-2 den meetings per month, approximately 3 pack meetings per year, and complete at least one hike and one camping trip.
+We offer many other opportunities throughout the year that Scouts can choose to participate in.

 Do parents attend all events?

-Lions and Tigers (K and 1st grade, respectfully) require an adult to be present with the scout at all events.
+Lions and Tigers (K and 1st grade) require an adult to be present with the Scout at all events.

-Bears, Wolves, and Webelos typically attend certain events independently (such as den meetings), but require an adult to be present at others (such as overnight camping).
+Bears, Wolves, Webelos, and Arrow of Light [AOL] (2nd through 5th grade) typically attend certain events independently (such as Den meetings), but require an adult to be present at others (such as overnight camping).
 However, adults are welcome at all events.

 Do I need to participate in every event on the calendar?